-Examination guidelines have been drafted and plan to be made public in 2019 as a principle in examination practices of Article 4 (f) of the Patent Law.
+Examination guidelines were being drafted and planned to be made public in 2019 as a principle in examination practices of Article 4 (f) of the Patent Law.
+However, they have not been released as of February 2020.
+Expectations are high for their expedited release.
 Going forward, while checking the content after announcements, and keeping a close eye on the operational situation, Japan should apply pressure for the abolition of this stipulation.